Robust Quickest Change Detection in Non-Stationary Processes: Robust Optimality in a Minimax Setting

-In this section, we obtain a solution for a robust version of the minimax problem of Lorden \cite{lord-amstat-1971}.
-We have the same change point model as in Section~\ref{sec:ProbForm}.
-But, here we assume that the change point $\nu$ is an unknown constant and solve the following problem:
+In this section, we obtain a solution for a robust version of the minimax problem of Lorden (\cite{lord-amstat-1971}).
+We have the same change point model as in Section~\ref{sec:Bayes}.
+But, here we assume that the change point $\nu$ is an unknown constant. \rcn{The standard Lorden formulation of the quickest change detection is: